This Spinach Risotto is gloriously creamy, flavorful, restaurant delicious and easier than you think!

 While you might think risotto is difficult to make because it is often found at expensive restaurants, it is actually inexpensive and EASY to make!
 Risotto is made in every Italian home and I hope this Spinach Risotto soon finds its way into your home!

 What is the best type of rice for risotto?

 The key to the creaminess (without any cream) in Spinach Risotto is the Arborio rice.
 When cooked, the rounded grains become creamy and chewy due to the high starch content without becoming mushy.
 Please don’t use a different rice or your risotto won’t be the same!

 The risotto becomes oh so flavorful and creamy as it simmers in chicken broth literally soaking up every last drop of brothy goodness and then even creamier as Parmesan is stirred into the rice until it bathes the risotto with its cheesy glory and then the risotto instantly becomes guilt free with the addition of subtly crunchy peas and delicate spinach (because anything with peas and spinach instantly becomes mega healthy right?).

+Every bite of this spinach risotto is a savory dream and SO much tastier than regular cheesy rice.
 Although risotto takes about a half hour to cook, it is SO easy!
 The only prerequisite is that you can stir rice, that’s it!
 I usually just prepare the rest of my meal or clean my kitchen while my rice is becoming creamified, stirring whenever I think about it.